firezone/firezone/CONTRIBUTING.md

 the following general guidelines:

 1. Please adhere to our [code of conduct](CODE_OF_CONDUCT.md).
-1. Please test with your code and include unit tests when possible.
+1. Please test your code and include unit tests when possible.
 1. It is up to you, the contributor, to make a case for why your change is a good idea.
 1. For any security issues, please **do not** open a Github Issue.
 Please follow